 It’s HIGHLY recommended to focus on getting a methylfolate brand that contains Metafolin (it’s been researched more).
 If you can’t get Metafolin, then Quatrefolic, or Extrafolate-S are promising forms too.

-The Best L-Methylfolate Brands (Doctor Prescriptions) for treating MTHFR
+The Best MTHFR Supplements for L-Methylfolate Brands (Doctor Prescriptions) to treating MTHFR

 Below is the suggested prescriptions and dosages by Dr. Rawlins.
 Always consult your own doctor when it comes to dosages.
 This outlines the average example for dosage.
 Deplin and these other brands are pretty expensive and generally are not offered on insurance plans.

 Highly concentrated and pure active form of L-Methylfolate that your body can utilize.
 Deplin is the most popular and widely used methylfolate brand by perscription.
 It increases energy and successfully treats depression and anxiety.
 The type of methylfolate inside Deplin is called Metafolin and is produced by Merck.
 It’s one of the best studied forms of methylfolate.
 Deplin.com has some great information.